-If a midwife is returning to work in New Zealannd after a period not practising her they may be covered by the Council Return to Practice Policy, or the Council Return to New Zealand After Practising Overseas Policy.
-Supporting documentation will be required to confirm the recency of the midwife's clinical practice in the different parts of the scope, and their continuing fittness for practice.
-These prcess's can take some time.
-Midwives in these situation should familiarise themsleves with the policies that apply in their situation and contact the Council at an ealy time.
+If a midwife is returning to work in New Zealand after a period not practising they may be covered by the Council Return to Practice Policy, or the Council Return to New Zealand After Practising Overseas Policy.
+Supporting documentation will be required to confirm the recency of the midwife's clinical practice in the different parts of the scope, and their continuing fitness for practice.
+These process's can take some time.
+Midwives in these situations should familiarise themselves with the policies that apply in their situation and contact the Council at an early time.

 The Council reviews its fees structure every year.

 The annual practising certificate fee includes a disciplinary levy which is calculated and reported on separately by the Council.
 The substantive component of the annual practising certificate fee funds the normal activities of the Council and reduces each quarter of the practising year.
 The disciplinary levy component of the fee funds Council disciplinary functions.
 It is currently set at $50.
 This component of the fee does not reduce during the year.
 Persons applying for a practising certificate will be shown the combined amount.

 The fees were amended on 8 February 2018.
 The current fees are:

 1 April to 31 March (full year fee) - $445.00

 1 July to 31 March (¾ year fee) - $346.25